sirui-luo/CNN-dogs-vs-cats-image-classification/README.md

 ### 3. ConvNeXt + logistic regression
 ConvNeXt-Tiny is a modern CNN inspired by transformer design.
 In this pipeline, a pretrained ConvNeXt-Tiny model is fully fine-tuned for binary classification by replacing its original head.
 It processes 224×224 normalized images and outputs softmax-based probabilities for two classes.

-Compared with ResNet: ConvNeXt modernizes the classic ResNet by incorporating design principles from Vision Transformers and lightweight CNNs.
-It replaces ReLU with smoother GELU activation, swaps BatchNorm for LayerNorm for better stability, and uses depthwise separable convolutions with larger 7×7 kernels to expand the receptive field.
-ConvNeXt applies a more gradual downsampling and inverted bottlenecks for richer feature extraction.
-Combined with modern training techniques like AdamW, cosine scheduling, and layer scaling, ConvNeXt achieves significantly better accuracy and generalization.
+Compared to ResNet: ConvNeXt incorporates design elements from Vision Transformers and modern CNNs for improved performance.
+It uses GELU activation, LayerNorm, and 7×7 depthwise convolutions to enhance stability and expand the receptive field.
+With gradual downsampling, inverted bottlenecks, and modern training techniques like AdamW and cosine scheduling, ConvNeXt delivers significantly better accuracy and generalization.

 <img width="729" alt="image" src="https://github.com/user-attachments/assets/daa35db7-5707-4bc7-a45c-375bb8c57a8f" />